vivek-shrikhande/easy-mql/docs/stages.md

 ```EASY-MQL
 MATCH score > 20 OR score < 90;
 ```

 ----

 ## MERGE INTO

 Writes the resulting documents of the aggregation pipeline to a collection.
 The stage can incorporate (insert new documents, merge documents, replace documents, keep existing documents, fail the operation, process documents with a custom update pipeline) the results into an output collection.
 To use the MERGE stage, it must be the last stage in the pipeline.
-New in version 4.2.
+Use `$new` to access matched document value.

 Link to MongoDB [$merge](https://docs.mongodb.com/manual/reference/operator/aggregation/merge).

 ### Syntax